GatoGraphQL/GatoGraphQL/README.md

 # Gato GraphQL

 Gato GraphQL is a **tool for interacting with data in your WordPress site**.
-You can think of it as a Swiss Army Knife for dealing with data, as it allows to retrieve, manipulate and store again any piece of data, in any desired way, using the [GraphQL language](https://graphql.org/).
+You can think of it as a Swiss Army knife for dealing with data, as it allows to retrieve, manipulate and store again any piece of data, in any desired way, using the [GraphQL language](https://graphql.org/).

 With Gato GraphQL, you can: